Matthew McConaughey Flips Script On Hollywood [Opinion]

 In a recent interview with Andrew Marr of the BBC, initially intended to promote Matthew McConaughey’s new film Gold, Marr suggested that the theme of the film centered around “small time, central redneck America sticking one up to the snotty East Coast elites, as it were.”
 Marr went further, noting that many of Matthew McConaughey’s Hollywood colleagues have decided to “dump on Trump.”
 Marr then asked McConaughey for his insight.

-McConaughey voiced his thoughts on the matter:
+McConaughey voiced his thoughts on the matter.

 While Matthew McConaughey’s response was neither for nor against President Trump, social media has been in a frenzy since the A-list actor’s comments.
 On the surface, there’s plenty of fuel for the fire, as many users noted that Matthew McConaughey is essentially a rich, white man from Texas, so, of course, he must be a Donald Trump supporter.
-Some commenters alluded to this, while others were considerably less subtle:
+Some commenters alluded to this, while others were considerably less subtle.

 Matthew McConaughey said we need to "embrace Trump."
 Easy for u to say considering ur also a white guy w more money than god.
 Have a seat